QuickBooks Blog

 • The number of employees: Many payroll providers use pricing models with per-employee fees.
 For example, a company with 100 employees using a provider that charges $5 per employee per month would pay $500 in monthly per-employee fees.
 Larger employee counts also mean more manual work for in-house payroll processing, potentially requiring more staff or resources.

-• Payroll frequency: Payroll providers typically charge a fee for every employee at your company payroll schedule or for each check sent out.
+• Payroll frequency: Payroll providers typically charge a fee for every employee in your company's payroll schedule or for each check sent out.
 For instance, if there’s a $3 fee per employee every pay period and you pay employees every two weeks, that fee will add up to $6 per month for each employee.
 But if you choose to pay your employees weekly, that fee jumps to $12 per month.

 • The number of states employees are paid in: State payroll taxes differ, and each state has different tax laws.
 You could pay more taxes in one state than another.
 Payroll providers may also charge extra fees to cover employees located in multiple states.